raghav1674/devopstask3/README.md

 [PHP_DEPLOYMENT_YAML_FILE]()

-##Job3 : Test your app if it is working or not.
+## Job3 : Test your app if it is working or not.
-##Job4 : if app is not working , then send email to developer with error messages and redeploy the application after code is being edited by the developer
+## Job4 : if app is not working , then send email to developer with error messages and redeploy the application after code is being edited by the developer
-I am not explaining the basics as I already have explained in my previous article.